Welcome to today's edition of the Rush 24-7 podcast.

 That's happened in the last two dozen years since this audience started working with and supporting leukemia and lymphoma society.

-But we haven't yet beaten the disease.
+There are successes, all kinds of them, but we haven't yet beaten the disease.

 And what do they do for funding?

-They don't get any federal funding, not leukemia lymphoma society.
+They don't get any federal funding, not Leukemia Lymphoma Society.

-It's all private, it's all personal.
+It's all personal.

-And that's where they play such a critical role as a catalyst for collaboration between people and families by enabling drug discovery from beginning to end, identifying urgent, unmet medical needs, creating partnerships with biopharmaceutical companies and academic research and establishing a milestone-driven agenda to manage product development projects.
+And that's where they play such a critical role as a catalyst for collaboration between people and families by enabling drug discovery from beginning to end, identifying urgent unmet medical needs, creating partnerships with biopharmaceutical companies and academic research, and establishing a milestone-driven agenda to manage product development projects.

 The process can be accelerated, but it takes you to do it.